yshizw/encryption_tool/README.md

-# Encryption / Decryption Tool
+# Encryption / Decryption Tool (Code in Place 2025)

-This application was created as the final project for Stanford's Code in Place 2025.
+*This application was created as the final project for Stanford's Code in Place 2025.*

 A simple terminal-based script to encrypt and decrypt messages, using the classic Caesar Cipher technique.